6.10.1. Full-time Academic Load (All Semesters)

 Students are normally permitted to register only for as many as 19 semester hours each semester (including all sessions within the semester).
 A student whose academic load exceeds 19 attempted semester hours must obtain overload permission.
 Such overloads may be allowed for students with sophomore standing and a minimum grade-point average of 2.7.
-A request form may be obtained from the HUB or online at the HUB website, http://hub.oglethorpe.edu.
+A request form is available online.
 The form requires approval by the student’s advisor and the associate provost.
 No overload will be approved if the request would result in more than 23 semester hours attempted.
 All students will be charged additional amounts for attempting more than 19 semester hours in a given semester (including all sessions within the semester).

 6.10.4.
 “No Show” Grades and Their Impact on Academic Load

 Instructors are required to inform the University whether a student was present in class during certain weeks of class for each session.
 If a student is reported during this period as having never attended any of his/her courses for a session, the University will administratively withdraw the student.
-If one or more instructors indicate a student never attended their course, but at least one instructor does indicate attendance, the student will be assigned a grade of “NS” (No Show) in the courses he/she was reported as having never attended.
+If one or more instructors indicate a student never attended their course, but at least one instructor does indicate attendance, the student will be assigned a grade of “NS” (No Show) in the courses he/she/they was reported as having never attended.
 The credit hours for each of those courses will still be billed to the student’s account, the credit hours will be considered part of the student’s academic load during the semester, and those credits will be counted as attempted hours for financial aid purposes.
 The “NS” grade is not calculated in a student’s grade-point average.

 6.10.5.
 Special Rules for International Students